Katiechiamaka/Orange-Telecom-Churn/README.md

   - Churn Rate
   - Churned Customers
   - Retained Customers

-- *Data Modeling* – Structuring data for efficient analysis and visualization
 - *Data Visualization* – Using charts such as:
     - Bar charts
     - Column charts